Z-laio/ItemStacked/README.md

 # ItemStacked
-A dev-tool to help create and save ItemStacks
+A lightweight plugin to streamline the creation of ItemStacks

+sfsf